How to prevent Legionella contamination in water baths

 Are you at risk?

 Do you clean your laboratory water baths regularly?
 What’s that?
 You only clean it when the water looks murky and horrible?
-Ahh, then you might be harboring some nasty bacteria quite possibly Legionella and you wouldn’t want those bad boys and girls hanging around your department spoiling your experiments and your fun!
+Ahh, then you might be harbouring some nasty bacteria quite possibly Legionella and you wouldn’t want those bad boys and girls hanging around your department spoiling your experiments and your fun!
 Most, if not all universities and research centres should have a policy in place about the control of Legionella in laboratory equipment.
 If not, you need to go knocking on your H&S officers’ door and ask where it is.
 The highest risk of contamination of equipment will arise where water is stored or recirculated in the critical temperature range of 20° – 45°C (peaking at 37°C), but temperatures outside of this range may also pose a risk.

 What is Legionella bacteria and where is it found?

 What is Legionella bacteria and why should you be bothered by it?
 Legionella pneumophilia and related bacteria are common in natural water sources such as rivers, lakes, reservoirs, usually in very low numbers.
-They can also be found in purpose-built water systems, such as air conditioning systems, water purification systems, hot tubs.
-If conditions are favorable, i.e. temperatures are perfect for bacterial growth and there’s a food supply from biofilms or limescale for example, the bacteria may multiply, increasing the risks of legionnaires disease, which is a potentially fatal form of pneumonia as well as less serious conditions such as Pontiac fever and Lochgolihead fever.
+They can also be found in purpose-built water systems, such as air conditioning systems, water purification systems and hot tubs.
+If conditions are favourable, i.e. temperatures are perfect for bacterial growth and there’s a food supply from biofilms or limescale for example, the bacteria may multiply, increasing the risks of legionnaires disease, which is a potentially fatal form of pneumonia as well as less serious conditions such as Pontiac fever and Lochgolihead fever.

 In fact, laboratory water baths operating in the critical temperature zone are liable to support a thriving population of Legionella.
 Baths operating at a lower temperature (<20°C) may also become contaminated, but the growth rate is reduced.
 Also, baths operating at temperatures >55°C are normally free of Legionella.
 If a stirrer or recirculation pump is fitted, do not allow the water level to drop below that of the paddles, as this can lead to a risk of splashing and aerosol generation.
 Older style shaking water baths also pose a potential risk of aerosol generation.